HustleHat/HustleHat/README.md

 Aspiring Frontier Systems Engineer, game builder, and digital strategist with a knack for turning **blank screens into living, breathing experiences**.

-> **My core focus lies at the intersection of Human–Machine Systems, Decentralized Intelligence, and Quantum Game Sim.**
+My core focus lies at the intersection of Human–Machine Systems, Decentralized Intelligence, and Quantum Game Sim.

-> Think *Tony Stark meets Rick Rubin with a touch of Johnny Depp energy* — technical, visionary, and just the right amount of chaotic genius.
+> Think *Tony Stark meets Rick Rubin with a touch of Johnny Depp energy* — technical, visionary, and just the right amount of organized chaos.

 ---